joshbruce/fourth-earth-raw/public/content.md

 Character A wants to climb a tree with a difficulty 3 (see "Difficulty" section).

 The system we're using allows players to spend battery points to reduce difficulty.
-If the player spend 3 points, the character succeeds automatically.
+If the player spends 3 points, the character succeeds automatically.
 The play only spends 1, making the difficulty 2.

 Because the difficulty is greater than 0 after reduction, a dice pool is rolled.
 There is always 1 die available (see "Dice pool" section).
 Character A has 1 rank in climbing, which adds another die to the pool (see "Ranks" section).
 The player rolls [.2d4](two four-sided dice).